 mirai(.expr, ..., .args = list(), .timeout = NULL, .compute = "default")

-an expression to evaluate asynchronously (of arbitrary length, wrapped in {} if necessary), or a language object passed by name.
+an expression to evaluate asynchronously (of arbitrary length, wrapped in { } where necessary), or else a pre-constructed language object.

 [default NULL] for no timeout, or an integer value in milliseconds.
 A mirai will resolve to an 'errorValue' 5 (timed out) if evaluation exceeds this limit.